Pro Cloud Server using IIS (Optional)

 The default contents are:

-The address to look-up the machine running the Cloud Service.
-In most circumstances it is best to run the HTTP module and the Cloud Service on the same machine.
+The address to look up the machine running the Pro Cloud Server.
+In most circumstances it is best to run the HTTP module and the Pro Cloud Server on the same machine.
 In this case, the default value of localhost can be used.
-If the Cloud Service is running on a different machine, use the IP address or server name where the service is running.
+If the Pro Cloud Server is running on a different machine, use the IP address or server name where the service is running.

-The port the Cloud Service is listening on for admin requests.
-By default this takes the value of 803, but this should be cross-referenced against your service configuration, as explained earlier.
+The Port the Pro Cloud Server is listening on for admin requests.
+By default this takes the value of 803, but this should be cross-referenced against your service configuration in the SSProCloud.config file.

-In the SSCloudServices.config file, remove all the references to ports other than the administration port (default 803).
+- In the SSProCloud.config file, remove all the references to Ports other than the administration Port (default 803).
 In other words, remove the bracketed entries (…) from the config file.

 - Restart the Service.

 Application Pool Settings